 “Takes [the] standard genre template & turns it upside-down…with a literary approach that combines modern & mid-twentieth century techniques.” – The Inquisitr

 “Unique…and what an ending…[it’s a] sucker punch.” – HorrorTalk

 “A breath of fresh air…instilling such a deep, feral fear of the unknown that Shirley Jackson would be proud.
 Taylor doesn’t pull any punches, and she refuses to play it safe, something that the horror genre could use a lot more of.” – Mangled Matters

 Grab Your Copy Today!
-Available for Kindle and in Paperback:
+Available for Kindle, Paperback, and Audiobook: